-The Balance of Speed & Precision Target is designed specifically to improve your defensive shooting.
-In this video, we take a closer look at the target and at the Balance of Speed & Precision Drill to see how they can help you become a better defensive shooter.
+The Balance of Speed & Precision Target is specifically designed to improve your defensive shooting.
+In this video, we’ll take a closer look at the Balance of Speed & Precision Drill to show you how it can help you become a better defensive shooter.

 BALANCE OF SPEED & PRECISION TARGET

 Rob Pincus designed this target because he didn’t like paper targets that have just one target area.
 They aren’t versatile and, with just one area to aim at, they get shot up pretty quickly during handgun training courses and have to be replaced.
 The BOS&P Target gives you a lot to do, and you can put a lot of rounds into it.

 It has three high-center-chest-size target areas and seven head-shot-size target areas, one of which is a triangle representing the line across the eyes.
 The other six are small circles, with the top of the circle representing the bridge of the nose.